instnt-inc/instnt-react-js/README.md

 # FAQ

-### What if I want to add some custom text fields onto my forms?
+### What if I want to add some custom text fields onto my workflows?

 After setting up the InstntCustomSignUp function, simply install the following Material UI components and import the text field using the following commands: